praisetompane/7_artificial_intelligence/README.md

 ## subsets²

-- Narrow AI: Theory and develpment of computing sytems that perform tasks that augment for human intelligence such perception, classification, reasoning, learning, abstracting and/or acting etc
+* Narrow AI: Theory and develpment of computing sytems that perform tasks that augment for human intelligence such perception, classification, reasoning, learning, abstracting and/or acting etc
-- General AI: Theory and develpment of fully autonous computing sytems
+* General AI: Theory and develpment of fully autonous computing sytems

+## constraint:
+* compute
+* data
+* generalisable knowledge and ability to encode it into algorithm

 ## four waves of AI³
   - Reasoning